-overcoming the equation “1 parameter = 1 probe”
+Cell culture monitoring: overcoming the “1 parameter = 1 probe” equation

 Real-time is required to offer the capability to monitor the process by adjustment of the process parameters and feedings, namely automatic and real-time absolute quantitation of glucose, lactate, total and viable cell densities, without or with a minimal sampling.
 No sampling is required for use at R&D small-scale where frequent samplings would undermine cell growth.
 Besides, frequent samplings increase the risk of contamination.